Energy and Environmental Impact Reduction

 • Services (compressed air, vacuum plant & server room)

-This data can be seen on real-time, web-based energy dashboards and is easily available to staff.
-Each lab can see the progress they've made.
+This data can be seen on real-time, web-based energy dashboards (Workplace Footprint Tracker) and is easily available to staff.

 Impact on research